Buying a Bitcoin Mining Rig? What You Need to Know

 A mining rig is a computer that is customized for cryptocurrency mining.
 A miner is used to help process transactions and secure the network of a cryptocurrency that uses a Proof-of-Work (POW) algorithm.
 A mining rig constantly performs hash functions to be the first to create a new block of transactions that can be added to the blockchain.

 Mining rigs are most commonly used to mine Bitcoin, which has over 99% of the market share in computing power backing it, out of all PoW-based cryptocurrencies.
 It’s important to note that some of these cryptocurrencies use a different hashing algorithm, so the hashrate is not directly transferable between all coins.
-The graph does illustrate how competitive Bitcoin mining is relative to other cryptocurrencies.

 A mining rig typically consists of dozens of components and hundreds of chips.
 These are all arranged to perform cryptocurrency mining at the highest possible energy efficiency.